w3c/wai-curricula/content/designer/interaction-and-feedback.md

 {% include excol.html type="middle" %}

 Show examples of user interfaces that react to motion, such as shaking the device to perform a specific action.
-Explain that some people may perform these motion based gestures inadvertently, some others may not be able to perform them at all.
+Explain that some people may perform these motion-based gestures inadvertently, some others may not be able to perform them at all.
 Discuss some alternatives to motion-based gestures.

 Discuss some gestures that require dragging and drawing specific shapes on a tactile screen.
 Explain that these are difficult (and sometimes impossible) for some people with mobility impairments.